 never exposed as cleartext when connecting to the server.
 How

 password transmission occurs depends on whether a secure

 connection or RSA encryption is used:

 If the connection is secure, an RSA key pair is unnecessary and is not used.
 This applies to TCP connections encrypted using TLS, as well as Unix socket-file and shared-memory connections.
 The password is sent as cleartext but cannot be snooped because the connection is secure.

 If the connection is not secure, an RSA key pair is used.
 This applies to TCP connections not encrypted using TLS and named-pipe connections.
 RSA is used only for password exchange between client and server, to prevent password snooping.
 When the server receives the encrypted password, it decrypts it.
 A scramble is used in the encryption to prevent repeat attacks.

-Assuming that MySQL 5.7 has been compiled using OpenSSL, use the following procedure to enable use of an RSA key pair for password exchange during the client connection process.
+To enable use of an RSA key pair for password exchange during the client connection process, use the following procedure:

 If the private and public key files are located in the data directory and are named

 caching_sha2_password_public_key_pathsystem variables), the server uses them automatically at startup.